facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Our role is to coordinate retirement income, investment decisions, and tax strategy throughout the year—so your filing reflects intentional decisions rather than reactive outcomes.

-We review your completed tax return and prior-year results to confirm bracket utilization, retirement distributions, Roth conversions, charitable strategies, and IRMAA exposure.
+We review your completed tax return and prior-year results to confirm bracket utilization, retirement distributions, Roth conversions, charitable strategies, RMDs, and IRMAA exposure.
 We then recalibrate projections and make forward-looking adjustments for the current year.

 This meeting is strategic—not mechanical.